FlipWebApps/GameFramework/README.md

 The source code is open and free to use in your games under a license similar to other assets from the Unity Asset Store.
 If you make modification or improvements please submit them back for inclusion.

-==Contribution==
+## Contribution

 We appreciate all contributions.
 If you want to contribute then here are a few guidelines:

 * If you want to add a feature, post an issue about it first.
 Some features are intentionally left out, others may already be in the works, or I may have some advice on how I think it should be done.
 * If you want to do a bug fix, it might not be a bad idea to post about it too.
 I've had the same bug fixed by multiple people at the same time before.
 * Pull requests should have a single commit.
 If you have multiple commits, squash them into a single commit before requesting a pull.
 * Try and follow the code styling already in place.
-If you have ReSharper this is broadly based upon the default settings.

 The basic principles of contributing using github are:
 * Fork the codebase